xenify-io/litepaper/README.md

 - Users who opt to claim their ETH rewards will incur a 25% claim fee.
 This fee will then be redistributed to participants who took part in recycling within the first hour of a cycle, in alignment with their veXNF power.

-- Additionally, by recycling is boosting their veXNF earning power due to the 10% XNF automated buybacks, which is also based on their veXNF power.
-This enhancement of veXNF power results in greater ETH earnings in subsequent distributions.
+- Additionally, engaging in recycling serves to bolster participants' veXNF earning power via the 10% XNF automated buybacks.
+These buybacks are allocated as veXNF rewards, in proportion to each participant's veXNF power.
+This increase in veXNF power, in turn, leads to higher ETH yields in the subsequent distributions.

 ![Grey V4](https://user-images.githubusercontent.com/60996729/235287926-6b18081e-ca41-48c7-8dfc-29cc32c598f1.png)